 Valve replacement is confined to patients with severe morphologic changes that make the valve unsuitable for balloon or surgical valvotomy.

-Antibiotic prophylaxis against endocarditis is no longer recommended except for patients who have had valve replacement (see see Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).
+Antibiotic prophylaxis against endocarditis is no longer recommended except for patients who have had valve replacement (see Table 4: Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).

 Content last modified September 2013